saintedlama/passport-local-mongoose/README.md

 ### Plugin Passport-Local Mongoose
 First you need to plugin Passport-Local Mongoose into your User schema

-    var mongoose = require('mongoose'),
+    const mongoose = require('mongoose');
-        Schema = mongoose.Schema,
+    const Schema = mongoose.Schema;
-        passportLocalMongoose = require('passport-local-mongoose');
+    const passportLocalMongoose = require('passport-local-mongoose');

-    var User = new Schema({});
+    const User = new Schema({});

     User.plugin(passportLocalMongoose);

     module.exports = mongoose.model('User', User);

 You're free to define your User how you like.
 Passport-Local Mongoose will add a username, hash and salt field to store the username, the hashed password and the salt value.

 Additionally Passport-Local Mongoose adds some methods to your Schema.
 See the API Documentation section for more details.